protik77/convergence_tracker/README.md

 * structure_path (**default**: `POSCAR` file in the current directory): The input structure name with file path.
 * calculator (**default**: `VASP`): Calculator to be used.
 Right now supports only `VASP`.
 * convergence_th (**default**: `1E-3`eV): Convergence threshold for the tracker.
-If the change of energy between two consecutive calculations is less than this, the `KPOINTS` is assumed a converged one.
+If the change of energy between two consecutive calculations is equal to less than this, the `KPOINTS` is assumed a converged one.
 * cutoff (**default**: `550`eV): Cut-off energy for the wavefunctions.

 Usage: